StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 ```

     ##  There are 274 rows in this dataframe.
-    ##  There are 445 columns in this dataframe.
+    ##  There are 450 columns in this dataframe.

 There are a massive number of columns.
 Why is that?
 I decided to take a
-look at the overall structure.
+look at the overall structure of one of the dataframes.

 ``` r
 # Display first 10 rows and all columns.
 COVID_Global_Wide[1:10, ]
 ```

-    ## # A tibble: 10 x 445
+    ## # A tibble: 10 x 450
     ##    `Province/State`  `Country/Region`   Lat   Long `1/22/20` `1/23/20` `1/24/20`
     ##    <chr>             <chr>            <dbl>  <dbl>     <dbl>     <dbl>     <dbl>
     ##  1 <NA>              Afghanistan       33.9  67.7          0         0         0